 This section analyzes the impacts on birds due to explosives that would be used during the proposed activities and synthesizes the background information presented above.
-Proposed training activities would be almost identical to what is currently conducted (see Table 2.6-1 for details), with one exception.
-Consistent with the previous analyses for Alternative 1, the sinking exercise activity will not be part of the proposed action for this SEIS/OEIS, and therefore the explosive use associated with that activity is no longer part of this proposed action.
-Due to adjusted sound exposure criteria and new acoustic effects modeling, the analysis provided in this section supplants the 2011 GOA Final EIS/OEIS and the 2016 GOA Final SEIS/OEIS for birds.
+Proposed training activities would be almost identical to what is currently conducted (see Table 2-2 for details), with one exception.
+Consistent with the previous analyses for Alternative 1, the SINKEX activity will not be part of the Proposed Action for this SEIS/OEIS, and therefore the explosive use associated with that activity is no longer part of this Proposed Action.
+Due to adjusted estimated impact level, new acoustic effects modeling, and new mitigation procedures, the analysis provided in this section supplants the 2011 GOA Final EIS/OEIS and the 2016 GOA Final SEIS/OEIS for birds.

-As discussed above, sound and energy from underwater explosions are capable of causing mortality, injury, hearing loss, masking, physiological stress, or a behavioral response, depending on the level and duration of exposure (Damon et al., 1974).
+As discussed above, sound and energy from in-air explosions near the water surface are capable of causing mortality, injury, hearing loss, masking, physiological stress, or a behavioral response, depending on the level and duration of exposure (Damon et al., 1974).
 Background information on studies of injuries to birds, both in air and underwater, is presented above in Section 3.9.3.2.1.1 (Injury).